Computation and Concurrency: Pomsetc Automata

 \subsection{Well-nestedness}

-It has already been proven that the so-called well-nested PA just exactly accepts series-parallel rational (spr) language.
+It has already been proven that the so-called well-nested pomset automaton just exactly accepts series-parallel rational (spr) language.
 In the following, we extend the related concepts and conclusions from \cite{CKA7} and prove that well-nested PA with merge transitions exactly accepts series-communication-parallel rational (scpr) languages.
-And also, the laws of scpr-expressions are sound and maybe complete modulo truly concurrent bisimilarities based on pomset automata.
+And also, the laws of scpr-expressions are sound and maybe complete modulo truly concurrent bisimilarities based on pomsetc automata.

 Parallel star allows an unbounded number of events to occur in parallel, we need the following concepts.